Skip to Main Content

 During the 450 nautical miles (@520 miles), 3-day voyage, the passengers were required to stand shoulder-to shoulder in frigid weather conditions with no bathrooms and very little food or water.
 Without translators, crew members could not communicate with the refugees, and dark rumors circulated.
 Five babies were born during the short trip.
 Families were separated.
 Belongings were lost.

-At Koje-Do, the people were now unloaded, again in a carefully improvised way under dangerous conditions: sixteen people at a time were lowered onto 1 of 2 LSTs (Landing Ship, Tank), which, after taking on passengers, could land on the island.
+At Koje-Do, the people were now unloaded, again in a carefully improvised way under dangerous conditions: sixteen people at a time were lowered onto one of 2two LSTs (Landing Ship, Tank), which, after taking on passengers, could land on the island.
 From here, the refugees dispersed to destinations largely unknown.

 On the Meredith College campus, the March 9, 1951 Twig acknowledged the college’s namesake’s ship’s accomplishment on the front page, no doubt instilling in its students a sense of pride and connection to the outside world.